Question: What is an HTML Tag or an HTML Element?

 <small> defines small print, such as in a legal document.

-<div id="ID"> defines a division of the content of the page.
+<div id="ID"> defines a division of the content of the page with a unique ID.

-Most HTML tags have an opening tag and a closing tag.
+Most HTML elements have an opening tag and a closing tag.
 These tags surround the text that will display on the web page.
 For example, the paragraph tag has an opening tag:

 <p> and a closing tag: